vimich/vimich.github.io/README.md

           branch: gh-pages
           folder: dist
 ```
+The parameter `uses` selects an action to run as part of a step in your job.
+An action is just a reusable unit of code which can be defined in your own repository, in a public repository, or in a published Docker container image.

+In the example above, the deploy step will create a new branch named `gh-pages` that will contain our built code used in deploying our website.

-**Task**: Fill in the necessary information in order to deploy your code every time you push to a specified branch.
-Push your changes to see the results at www.your_github_username.github.io.
+**Task: In the file `.github/workflows/build-pipeline.yml`, fill in the necessary information in order to deploy your code every time you push to the `main` branch.
+Push your changes to `main` to see the results at www.<your_github_username>.github.io.**

 ## Step 3: Oh no!
 Something is wrong with our code 🐛